 Step Four: Spread Sushi Rice.
 Wet your hands with water to prevent the rice from sticking to them.
 Take a handful of sushi rice and spread it evenly over the nori.

 Step Five: Add Fillings.
-In the center of the rice, arrange the oshinko strips in a neat line across the rice.
+In the center of the rice, arrange the Oshinko strips in a neat line across the rice.

 Step Six: Roll the Sushi.
 Lift the bamboo mat from the bottom edge and start rolling it away from you, tucking the fillings in as you go.
 Use gentle pressure to create a firm and compact roll.